jonsch/WebApiExample/README.md

 - From the root dir of the solution run the following ```docker-compose up --build``` if you want to disconnect from the terminal you can add the -d flag via the following ```docker-compose up -d```
 - Exposed ports ```8080```
 - Find API endpoints via ```http://localhost:8080/swagger``` once you're up and running
+- A postman collection is included in this repository for quick demonstration purposes

 > If you're interested in running the pulumi you'll need to ensure the install the```pulumi``` and ```azure cli```'s.
 Then after authenticating yourself in both (```pulumi login``` & ```az login```), run ```pulumi up``` to ```create your infrastructure```, or to destroy it ```pulumi destroy```, for cost/testing purposes.